 - New or strenuous exercise.
 Common examples include running, upper body exercise, and weight lifting.

-Having breast pain doesn’t mean that you have breast cancer.
+Having breast pain doesn’t mean you have breast cancer.
 Breast pain isn’t a common sign of breast cancer.
 However, it’s best to contact your healthcare provider if you:

 - Have pain in the left side of your chest.